Colon and Rectal Center of Excellence

 At AHN, we see you and your unique needs.
 Your individualized treatment plan from AHN will always include the most comprehensive and specialized review from your medical team.

 Our Colon and Rectal Cancer Multidisciplinary Tumor Board is like getting a second opinion from five additional, expert surgeons and medical and radiation oncologists before treatment begins.
-Each week 20-30 dedicated professionals present to each other individual cancer cases for detailed review of clinical information, social information, pathology and imaging.
+Each week 20 – 30 dedicated professionals present individual cancer cases to each other for detailed review of clinical information, social information, pathology, and imaging.

 That means your specific case is reviewed by not only your expert medical team, but by an even broader panel to ensure all options are explored.